Jessebrewer988/web-dev-resources/README.md

  technologies and languages.

  ##### Udemy
-* Udemy gets a lot of hate because every course on there is like $200.
+Udemy gets a lot of hate because every course on there is like $200.
 Except, it's not, because they go on sale for $10 every other week.
 I've gotten A LOT of value out of Udemy courses, because I tend to buy the ones that are extremely long.
 Here are some great courses to start out with, but just wait until they're like ten bucks.

-* [The Web Developer Bootcamp by Colt Steele] (https://www.udemy.com/the-web-developer-bootcamp/).
+* [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/).
 Colt is awesome and weird, and he does a great job covering a LOT of material.
 This is a 46+ hour course, so the bang for your buck is huge.
 He also has an advanced bootcamp that acts as a sequel to this one, and it goes over a lot of really useful stuff.

 * [Accelerated JavaScript Training by Max Schwarzmuller](https://www.udemy.com/javascript-bootcamp-2016/).
 Yes, it's Max again.
 This is a great course for learning a lot about JS in a relatively short amount of time (a speedy 7 hours).
 This course covers functions, objects, arrays, and other key parts of JS (and many other languages).

+ * [Stephen Grider](https://www.udemy.com/user/sgslo/) and [Andrei Naegoie](https://www.udemy.com/user/andrei-neagoie/) are two amazing
+ instructors whose videos cover a wide range of web dev topics.
+Both of them are worth returning to once you've got the basics down.
+ They both have incredible courses on algorithms and data structures that are well worth taking.

+ #### Books
+ Okay I'm going to be completely honest - I don't see the point in reading a book for something like web development, unless it has to do with general theory.
+Any book that contains examples of code is going to be out of date the week after it's printed.
+This is in contrast with books about languages like C where you could probably pick up a book about C from 20 years ago and it would still be relevant.
+There are a couple "web books" that I will point out:

+ * [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) is a great book about some of the more confusing parts of the language.
+Skim through it if you see something super confusing and want to know more.

+ * [JavaScript for impatient programmers](http://exploringjs.com/impatient-js/).
+This is a bit more advanced, as the target audience is people who already know how to use other programming languages, but it's got some really useful information on it.